- Mohr's circle of inertia.

 In this post, we will be starting our discussion about Mohr’s circle of inertia.
 Still, we will use the relation of x’ and y’ for an area about an inclined axis, with the x and y distance for the same area but about horizontal and vertical axes x,y.
 The Inertia Ix is bigger than Iy and Ixy is positive.

 Mohr’s circle of inertia video.

 This video is an introduction to Mohr’s circle of inertia.
 We will be talking about the Mohr circle of inertia and how can be used to estimate the maximum and minimum value of inertia.
 Mohr’s circle is the graphical representation of the moment of inertia about inclined axes.

-Step by step how to derive the expressions for Ix’ and Iy’ will be presented.
-This is a part of the video.
-The content of the video which is covered in this post is from time 0 to 8.00.Timestamps: These are timestamps that will link to the specific time for the YouTube video link.
+Step by step how to derive the expressions for Ix’ and Iy’ will be presented. the content of this post is from time 0 to 8.00.Timestamps: These are timestamps that will link to the specific time for the YouTube video link.